-It is fascinating how the uninhabited parts of this planet have managed to produce some of the most astounding stories of human endeavour.
+It is fascinating how the uninhabited parts of this planet have managed to produce some of the most astounding stories of human endeavor.
 When it comes to the lure of the polar regions, history reveals some catastrophic failures, often triggered by the repeated triumph of nature over the arrogance of man, but it also gives us truly inspirational stories of survival.

 Take Douglas Mawson for example, an Australian geologist who led an expedition to King George V Land (part of Antarctica due south of Australia) in 1912.
 Whilst out surveying, and weeks away from his base camp, he lost his two colleagues, his tent and virtually all his food supplies to a crevasse.
 He should never have survived but somehow he managed to travel 100 miles with a few remaining sled dogs, which he eventually sacrificed for food, and lived to tell the tale.

 Compare that to Salomon August Andreé's ill-fated Arctic Balloon Expedition of 1897, a trip that was planned to go from Svalbard in the Norwegian Arctic to the Russian or Canadian Arctic, over the Magnetic North Pole.
 All three expedition participants perished on the pack ice, following poor planning and a reliance on techniques known to be ineffectual at the time.